Foxy/foxy-elements/README.md

 # Foxy Elements 🦊🏗

-Collection of [web components](https://developer.mozilla.org/docs/Web/Web_Components) powering the Customer Portal, Checkout, Admin and Cart at Foxy with built-in i18n and theming.
+Collection of [web components](https://developer.mozilla.org/docs/Web/Web_Components) powering the new front-end functionality at Foxy with built-in i18n and theming.
 Works with React, Vue, Svelte and more – or just on it own.
 Built with [LitElement](https://github.com/polymer/lit-element), [Tailwind](https://github.com/tailwindlabs/tailwindcss) and [Vaadin](https://github.com/vaadin/vaadin).

 ## Getting started